quicwg/base-drafts/draft-ietf-quic-recovery.md

 explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
 If it does, any excess accrues to the RTT estimate and could result in spurious retransmissions from the peer.
-Before receiving the transport parameters, endpoints use a value of 0 for the max_ack_delay.
+For Initial and Handshake packets, a max_ack_delay of 0 is used.

 # Estimating the Round-Trip Time {#compute-rtt}